Confederation period: Western settlement

 While the Old Northwest fell under the control of the federal government, Georgia, North Carolina, and Virginia retained control of the Old Southwest; each state claimed to extend west to the Mississippi River.
 In 1784, settlers in western North Carolina sought statehood as the State of Franklin, but their efforts were denied by Congress, which did not want to set a precedent regarding the secession of states.
 By the 1790 Census, the populations of Tennessee and Kentucky had grown dramatically to 73,000 and 35,000, respectively.
 Kentucky, Tennessee, and Vermont would all gain statehood between 1791 and 1795.

 With the aid of Britain and Spain, Native Americans resisted western settlement.
-Though Southern leaders and many nationalists lent their political support to the settlers, most Northern leaders were more concerned with trade than with western settlement, and the weak national government lacked the power to compel concessions from foreign governments.
+Though Southern leaders and many federalists lent their political support to the settlers, most Northern leaders were more concerned with trade than with western settlement, and the weak central government lacked the power to compel concessions from foreign governments.
 The 1784 closure of the Mississippi River by Spain denied access to the sea for the exports of Western farmers, greatly impeding efforts to settle the West, and they provided arms to Native Americans.
 The British had restricted settlement of the trans-Appalachian lands prior to 1776, and they continued to supply arms to Native Americans after the signing of the Treaty of Paris.
 Between 1783 and 1787, hundreds of settlers died in low-level conflicts with Native Americans, and these conflicts discouraged further settlement.
 As Congress provided little military support against the Native Americans, most of the fighting was done by the settlers.
 By the end of the decade, the frontier was engulfed in the Northwest Indian War against a confederation of Native American tribes.
 These Native Americans sought the creation of an independent Indian barrier state with the support of the British, posing a major foreign policy challenge to the United States.